erjank/teaching/load.md

 sure that they are in separate groups and ask to the groups to work with that person as a learner to help identify different loads.

+*30 minutes*

 ### Create a Parson's Problem

-1. Write five or six lines of code that does something useful, jumble them, and ask your partner to put them in order.
+Write five or six lines of code that does something useful, jumble them, and ask your partner to put them in order.
 If you are using an indentation-based language like Python, do not indent any of the lines; if you are using a curly-brace language like Java, do not include any of the curly braces.

-1. Create a second example similar to the first, but include one line of code that isn't needed to solve the problem.
-How much harder is it for your partner to put things in order when there's unneeded material getting in the way?
+*20 minutes*

 [cognitive-load-unfalsifiable]: https://edtechdev.wordpress.com/2009/11/16/cognitive-load-theory-failure/
 [wikipedia-design-patterns]: https://en.wikipedia.org/wiki/Software_design_pattern